 One year full-time;

 |Open to international students||

-The training we provide is identical to that which we currently deliver to UK registered clinicians wishing to specialise in clinical neuropsychology.
-For these clinicians the taught content meets the British Psychological Society syllabus requirements for the knowledge dimension of the Qualification in Clinical Neuropsychology.
+This diploma provides you with training in clinical neuropsychology and a substantial portion of the taught content is provided by clinicians working within the National Health Service.
+The training is identical to that provided to UK-registered clinicians who want to specialise in clinical neuropsychology, and meets the British Psychological Society requirements for the knowledge dimension of the Qualification in Clinical Neuropsychology (QiCN).

 Fees quoted are per annum and subject to annual increase.

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.

 Funding for 2017/18

 Further information on funding for prospective UK, EU and international postgraduate students.

 - Functional Neuroanatomy, Neuroscience Methods and Issues in Neuropsychology (30 credits)

 - Part B: Functional Neuroanatomy and Neuroscience Methods